In this guide I cover how to use Paper’s digital pencil, watercolor, and ink tools and techniques to emulate their real world counterparts.

 - Work in one direction moving parallel along the iPad’s screen (example: up/down, left/right).

 - Don’t be tempted to overwork and area — keep moving at a steady pace.

-- If you are using a stylus with a sensitive tip (e.g. a Pogo Connect), don’t vary the amount of pressure you apply — keep it constant and light unless you’re trying to fade the tone.
+- If you are using an iPad stylus with a sensitive tip (e.g., a Pogo Connect), don’t vary the amount of pressure you apply — keep it constant and light unless you’re trying to fade the tone.

-Once you’ve gotten the hang of producing a range of smooth values, it can be fun to introduce additional colors to the mix.
-Colors can be dry blended by overlapping pencil strokes directly on canvas, giving the impression that they’ve been mixed together — just like on real paper.
+Once you’ve gotten the hang of shading a range of smooth values, it can be fun to add more colors.
+Colors can be dry blended by overlapping pencil strokes directly on Paper’s canvas, giving the impression that they’ve been mixed together — just like on real paper.